NivedithaKarthikeyan/LandregistryApp/docs/source/bankClient/introduction.rst

 You can change the ``API_URL`` value so that the Bank Web Application knows where to pass request to (the Bank Web Server).

+The next two sections set up the contexts for the bank web app.
+We have a user role context and a smart contract context to be set up.